Master's degree course (in process of planning)

 Globalization and the increasing complexity of business relationships call for an academic qualification which sets standards for the national and international marketplace.
 Commercial and Contract Management require an interdisciplinary approach and thus the MBA programme provides students with legal, economic and managerial expertise to manage contracts successfully.

 Graduates of the MBA programme are able to:

-- to manage a team for the commercial benefit of the company
+- To lead a team for the commercial benefit of the company

-- to meet the challenges of risk management
+- To master the challenges of Risk Management

-The course is designed for practitioners from all industries with minimum work experience of two years who want to develop themselves further to prepare for leadership roles and/or Senior and Executive Management positions.
+Commercial and Contract Management is relevant to all companies that want to increase their profitability.
+Therefore the MBA programme is addressed to all project-related industries (including maintenance and service business) and all sizes of enterprises (global players as well as small and medium-sized enterprises).
+The course is designed for practitioners with minimum work experience of two years who want to develop themselves further to prepare for leadership roles and/or Senior and Executive Management positions.

 Project management has two facets, a technical and a commercial.
 For technical project managers, the course provides the opportunity to gain an in depth insight into the commercial aspects.
 Commercial project managers get the opportunity to understand the project in its entirety and the interdisciplinary interlinking by adding the financial and legal aspects as well as the leadership skills.

 Lawyers (in-house as well as in Law Firms)